We invite you to help us make a difference by joining our team!

 - Evaluate and monitor services: monitors cases by verifying individual’s attendance; observing and evaluating treatments and responses; advocating for needed services and entitlements; obtaining additional resources; intervening in crises; providing support.

-Minimum of a Bachelor’s Degree required in Social Work, Psychology, Sociology; LSW preferred.
+Qualifications: Minimum of a Bachelor’s Degree required in Social Work, Psychology, Sociology; LSW preferred.
 Previous case management experience preferred; Must have expertise in working within the Waiver systems, particularly DD and CADI waivers; and an understanding of Medical Assistance.
-Must have a valid driver’s license and a driving record that meets the requirements of our insurance carrier.

 Hammer Residences is seeking high-quality direct care staff for a 4-person children’s home.
 Lisbeth Place is a home to four teenage boys.
 The guys love to eat food, make food and buy food!
 They enjoy sports, card games, board games, electronic games, and community activities.
 The young men need support from staff in regards to mental health, challenges with transitions, and some sensory processing but they also have a lot of fun!

 Qualifications: Staff must have excellent written and oral communication skills, be a team player, have excellent relationship building skills, must be at least 21 years old, must be physically able to use proper lifting/transferring techniques for individual who is in a wheelchair, and must be able to pass a foster child level background check.
 Those who have experience with children who have disabilities preferred.

 Schedules available: 1 awake overnight position, 1 part-time position, and a few full-time positions which are generally a combination of an asleep overnight, afternoons/evening shifts, and at least 1 weekend shift.